containers/buildah/docs/buildah-bud.md

 Unit is optional and can be `b` (bytes), `k` (kilobytes), `m`(megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
 If you omit the size entirely, the system uses `64m`.

+**--sign-by** *fingerprint*

+Sign the built image using the GPG key that matches the specified fingerprint.

 **--squash**

 Squash all of the new image's layers (including those inherited from a base image) into a single new layer.